[Opinion] 1914 vs 2021

 "No one in my family since my grandfather had been in a war.
 Until it confronted us, everyone had regarded war as an absurdity.
 Now it was reality.
 If it was any consolation, the enemy must be having the same problem."

-In a Europe that been peaceful for over 70 years, these words involuntarily draw parallels.
+In a Europe that had been peaceful for over 70 years, these words involuntarily draw parallels.

 Nobody says war will break out in Europe in 2021.
 1914 is certainly not 2021.